 Is the RefresherLift℠ Right For You?

-The RefresherLift℠ process begins with a consultation.
+The RefresherLift℠ process begins with a consultation with Dr. RefresherLift, Christian Drehsen, MD.
 The consultation includes an evaluation of the patient’s expectations and motives, as well as a physical evaluation and a series of computer simulations.
 We want to make sure you are seeking a RefresherLift℠ for the right reasons, for instance to look younger and increase your confidence.
 However, patients who are motivated by negative emotions, such as low self-esteem, or who have unrealistic expectations, such as the desire to look like a model or actress, are unlikely to have a good experience.

 Our first consultation will also include an evaluation of your specific needs, and putting together a specific plan of action to address them.
 The RefresherLift℠ is made up of a combination of smaller procedures, which can be applied as needed to address your specific needs and goals.
 Problem areas that can be addressed with specific procedures include forehead wrinkles, puffy lower eyelids, excess neck skin, upper lip wrinkles, and various scars, spots, or fine lines.